saeltz/saeltz/README.md

-### Hi there 👋
+### Moin 👋

 I'm Bendix.
-I'm a Scala Software Engineer working at @moia-dev in Hamburg, Germany.
+I'm a Staff Software Engineer working at @moia-dev in Hamburg, Germany.
+I mostly write Scala, Protocol Buffers and think about system architecture.